 In addition to these academic skills, over the course of the MYP, students will develop a strong knowledge and skills base in the different subject areas.
-These knowledge and skills help to prepare students for the greater challenges of the DP.
-Given that both are IB models, there is a natural continuum between the two.
+These knowledge and skills help to prepare students for the greater challenges of the DP and CP.
+Given that they are all IB models, there is a natural continuum between them.